 About Paw Pack

-While we know that the concepts and theories of learning and behavior apply to all animals from humans to dogs to dolphins to honeybees and on and on, Emily believe that a cookie-cutter training plan doesn't work for every dog and family.
-She looks at each dog-family relationship as a unique combination that requires a personal understanding of what the family wants, what the dog needs, and what can be done to achieve success for both.
-Effectively using positive reinforcement, reducing stress and frustration, applying learning theory, and providing practical steps allows clients, both humans and dogs, to learn easily, with success, and enjoyment.
-Emily aims to reduce frustration and to use plain language and analogies (and corny humor) to show families how their daily interactions with their dog are really mini training moments that work far better than long training drills.
+Her mission is to help you build a rewarding life-long relationship with your dog.
+While we know that the theories of learning & behavior apply to all animals from humans to dogs to dolphins to honeybees, Emily believes that a cookie-cutter training plan doesn't work for everyone.
+She looks at each dog-family relationship as a unique combination that requires an understanding of what the family wants, what the dog needs, & what can be done to achieve success for both.
+Effectively using positive reinforcement, reducing stress & frustration, and providing practical steps allows Emily’s clients, both humans & dogs, to learn with success & enjoyment.
+She uses plain language to show families how daily interactions with their dogs are mini-training moments that work far better than long training drills.

 "Dogs have given us their absolute all.
 We are the center of their universe.
 We are the focus of their love and faith and trust.
 They serve us in return for scraps.
 It is without a doubt the best deal man has ever made. " ~~Roger Caras